johannesstroebele91/PurelySound/README.md

 # iTunesTopSongs
-This is a website that shows the top 100 songs of iTunes
+This is a website that shows the top 100 albums of iTunes